 1. At least six (6) months before a Developer/Owner/Operator begins soliciting any lease, easement, or waiver agreements for any Wind Energy System Facility, the Developer/Owner/Operator shall request, at the Developer/Owner/Operator's expense, a pre-solicitation public hearing(s) with the Political Subdivision(s), at which no official action shall be taken.
-Notice of the public hearing(s) shall be sent to all Landowners within two (2) miles of the proposed boundary of the Wind Energy System Facility, which may include properties in adjoining Political Subdivision(s).
+Notice of the public hearing(s) shall be sent to all Landowners within the proposed boundary and within two (2) miles of the proposed boundary of the Wind Energy System Facility, which may include properties in adjoining Political Subdivision(s).
 Political Subdivision(s) shall schedule such public hearing(s) and provide notice of the public hearing(s).
 Additionally, the Developer/Owner/Operator shall send notice of the public hearing(s) to Landowners at least ninety (90) calendar days prior to the date of the public hearing(s).
 The Developer/Owner/Operator shall send these notices via certified mail, return receipt requested, and shall provide proof of notice to the Political Subdivision(s) with a certificate of mailing for each Landowner.
 A pre-Application public hearing(s) shall be held in order for the Developer/Owner/Operator to accomplish the following:

-a) Inform Political Subdivision residents of the proposed project and provide answers to residents with questions.
+- a) Inform Political Subdivision residents of the proposed project and provide answers to residents with questions.
 Political subdivision residents who are not able to attend the meeting shall have the option to provide written comments or questions to the Developer/Owner/Operator and/or Political Subdivision for which they will receive a written response within ten (10) business days.

-b) Provide informational displays showing the areas of the Political Subdivision that meet the provisions of the Political Subdivision's ordinance and are likely locations for any part of a Wind Energy System Facility.
+A written summary of questions, comments and responses shall be sent to all landowners noticed in V.A.1. - b) Provide informational displays showing the areas of the Political Subdivision that meet the provisions of the Political Subdivision's ordinance and are likely locations for any part of a Wind Energy System Facility.
 Projected type, size, quantity, and positive/negative impacts of the proposed facilities will be shown.
-These displays shall be present and accessible within the political subdivision boundaries during business hours for two (2) weeks prior to the hearings, during the hearings at the location of the hearings, and remain in place and accessible within the political subdivision boundaries for two (2) weeks after the hearings.
+These displays shall be present and accessible within the political subdivision boundaries during business hours for two (2) weeks prior to the hearings, during the hearings at the location of the hearings, and remain in place and accessible within the political subdivision boundaries during business hours for two (2) weeks after the hearings.